 Guys, this is a very serious topic and that’s why we’re dedicating a whole post about it to help and protect you! 😉 Make sure you do some research about the law of your country on that matter!

 Here is the very interesting talk of Gwendolyn Blackwell, an USPTO (United States Patent and Trademark Office) Supervisory Patent Examiner, about “Patents, Trademarks, and Copyrights”.
 Feel free to watch it if you want “An overview of intellectual property”:

 As a result, you probably ask yourself the following question: how do I proceed to make legal use of the images of my choice on the Internet?

 Let me reassure you, there are ways to do things by the book.
-First of all, you can contact the author of the illustration you are interested in to ask him/her if he/she agrees to let you use his/her work.
+First of all, you can contact the author of the illustration you are interested in to ask them if they agree to let you use their work.

 But you may not want to spend a lot of time canvassing for it, without any certainty of a positive response.

 The second solution is to use royalty free images.